zyrolasting/denxi/examples/make-verification-files/README.md

-`certify` creates digest and signature files in terms of Xiden's cryptographic backend. `verify` checks those files against content.
+`certify` creates digest and signature files in terms of Denxi's cryptographic backend. `verify` checks those files against content.

-You can use Xiden's intentionally-leaked RSA keypair to practice.
-Run `racket -l xiden/signature/snake-oil` in this directory to create a copy of the leaked private key, leaked password, and public key.
+You can use Denxi's intentionally-leaked RSA keypair to practice.
+Run `racket -l denxi/signature/snake-oil` in this directory to create a copy of the leaked private key, leaked password, and public key.

 Now let's create arbitrary files.